 In Grand Ridge, however, the average commute to work is quite long.
 On average, people spend 30.26 minutes each day getting to work, which is significantly higher than the national average.

-Grand Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Grand Ridge does not have a public transit system used by locals to get to and from work.

 In Grand Ridge, just 8.71% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.